-The Serial Compact Hopper Mk2 or SCH2 is a serially controlled version of the popular Compact Hopper manufactured by Money Controls and an updated version of the original 'Serial Compact Hopper', now known as the 'Mk1' version.
+The Universal Hopper with Serial Interface is a serially controlled version of the popular Universal Hopper manufactured by Money Controls.
 The serial interface is cctalk, firmly established as a leading, low-speed, device control protocol in the money-transaction industry.
 A key feature of cctalk is its optimal balance between simplicity and security.